theGoodB0rg/Keyword-Planner-Extension/assets/README.md

 # Assets guide

-This repo uses a single source vector (`assets/src/logo.svg`) to generate all raster images for the extension, store listings, and social cards.
+This repo uses vector sources in `assets/src/` to generate all raster images for the extension, store listings, and social cards.

+Sources:
+- `assets/src/logo.svg` (standard, with drop shadow): used for 128px+, store, and social.
+- `assets/src/logo-small.svg` (thicker glyph, no shadow): used for 16/32/48px icons and toolbar icons to keep them crisp.

 ## Generate locally
 ```bash